|

 SWCPC 24

-The Burns family settled in southeast Texas in the 1820s, where Columbus Burns was the
+The Burns family settled in the 1820s in southeast Texas, where Columbus Burns

-first white child born in the area of DeWitt County.
-His son, Arthur, was a rancher near
+was the first white child born in the area of DeWitt County.
+His son Arthur was

-Cuero, Texas, and worked on some of the early cattle drives.
-Arthur's son, Douglas, became
+a rancher near Cuero, Texas, and worked on some of the early cattle drives.

 Burson, Katherine